ChatTheatre/thin-auth/README.md

 # git clone https://github.com/skotostech/thin-auth /var/www/html/user
 ```

 Note that we currently require installation in `/var/www/html/user`.
 This could be changed, with `server-admin.php`, `server-control.php`, and `admin/restartuserdb.sh` requiring updates.
 (Making this more generic is on the [TODO list](TODO.md).)
+Obviously, you'll need to adjust later instructions, such as the setup of `apache` too.

+(If there's an error here, it may be because you don't currently have an HTML file structure; you can install `apache2` first, as noted in Step 3, or just create `/var/www/html` by hand.)

 #### 1A.
 Copy the Config Files

 Config files for the server are stored in the `config` directory.
-You'll need to move each of the Samples to the correct installed name:
+You'll need to move each of the `SAMPLE`s to the correct installed name:
 ```
 # mv database.json-SAMPLE database.json
 # mv financial.json-SAMPLE financial.json
 # mv general.json-SAMPLE general.json
 # mv server.json-SAMPLE server.json
 ```
-You also want to adjust these files as appropriate for your game:
+You also want to edit these files as appropriate for your game:

 *datbase.json:* This contains access information for your MariaDB.
 If you create things using the default `userdb` database name and user name, all you need to change is the password, `dbPass`, which should correspond to your user.

 *financial.json:* This contains financial information for paying for access to your game.
 The only one that must be changed is `paypalAcct`, your Paypal account email address.
-You can also change the costs for subscriptions or storypoints. the maximum number of Storypoints that can be converted, and the how days are converted when a user moves from a basic account to a premium account.
+You can also change: the costs for subscriptions or storypoints; the maximum number of Storypoints that can be purchased each month; and  how days are converted when a user moves from a basic account to a premium account.
 (For a `premiumToBasicConversion` of `n`, the days are multiplied by `1/n`.)

 *general.json:* This contains all of your game's specific identifying information.
 Record the URLs of these UserDB pages and the game, the site logo that will be placed in `assets` and a few other things.
 Expect to change everything in this file, which has been left set to the default of the defunct Lovecraft Country game as an example.